Why Your Choice of Cephalometric Software Matters

 WebCeph

 WebCeph is a browser-based cephalometric tool with AI-powered automatic landmark detection.
-It offers a free tier with limited features and paid plans at $14.99–19.99 per month.
+It offers a free tier with limited features and paid plans at $9.99–14.99 per month (Plus and Premium tiers; an Elite tier is announced as forthcoming).
 WebCeph supports over 20 analyses and provides a clean, modern interface that runs on any device without installation.
 For clinicians who want AI auto-tracing at a relatively low monthly cost, WebCeph is a popular entry point.

 The primary considerations with WebCeph are data privacy and feature gating.
 All images and patient data are uploaded to WebCeph's cloud servers for processing, which introduces HIPAA compliance considerations and requires a Business Associate Agreement.
 The free tier is restrictive, and the analyses that most orthodontists need daily are locked behind the paid subscription.